Blueprint-Finance/glow-docs/src/02-LRT/using-glowSol.md

 GlowSOL’s minting ratio reflects the combined value of SOL and sSOL in Glow’s vault relative to GlowSOL supply.
 This ensures GlowSOL accurately represents the value of staked assets in real-time.

-### Benefits of Depositing

-- Earn staking rewards (~8%), Glow Points, and Solayer Points.
-- Maintain liquidity for your staked SOL.
-- Use GlowSOL in Glow’s DeFi ecosystem for swaps, leveraging, and borrowing.

 ## How to Unstake & Withdraw

 Unstaking GlowSOL allows users to redeem their tokens and reclaim their SOL.